-748 Work by Ginges et. al. (2007) affirms this link between ritual participation and commitment for both in-group cooperation and out-group aggression.
-Both survey and 749 750 experimental findings from Palestinians and Jewish Israelis show that ritual participation 751 predicts more support for suicide bomber attacks against outgroups independent of religious 752 devotion (as measured by praver) and a wide range of other factors.
-Similarly, using 753 representative samples of Indonesian Muslims, Mexican Catholics, British Protestants, Russian 754 Orthodox, Jewish Israelis, and Indian Hindus, these researchers also showed that greater ritual 755 attendance, independent of a person's prayer frequency and other factors, predicts both 756 declaring a willingness to die for one's god or gods, and that other religions are responsible for 757 much of the world's troubles.
+Work by Ginges, Hansen and Norenzayan (2007) affirms this link between ritual participation and commitment for both in-group cooperation and out-group aggression.
+Both survey and experimental findings from Palestinians and Jewish Israelis show that ritual participation predicts more support for suicide bomber attacks against outgroups independent of religious devotion (as measured by prayer) and a wide range of other factors.
+Similarly, using representative samples of Indonesian Muslims, Mexican Catholics, British Protestants, Russian Orthodox, Jewish Israelis and Indian Hindus, these researchers also showed that greater ritual attendance, independent of a person's prayer frequency and other factors, predicts both declaring a willingness to die for one's god or gods, and that other religions are responsible for much of the world's troubles.

-Groups that require more costly acts (CREDs) galvanize greater solidarity and cooperation because these displays effectively transmit belief-commitment
+5.2.3.
+Groups that require more costly acts (CREDs) galvanize greater solidarity and cooperation because these displays effectively transmit belief commitment

-760 In their study of utopian communities, Sosis and Bressler (2003) assembled data on 761 longevity, group size, and costly requirements (e.g., rituals, taboos, etc.) for 83 religious and secular utopia movements in the 19th century.
-Costly requirements included restrictions on food, 762 763 sex, material possessions, marriage, and parenting rights, among other things.
-As predicted, the 764 number of costly requirements strongly predicts the longevity of religious communes, though 765 this effect does not emerge for secular communes.
-The authors also explored some contextual 766 data suggesting that the driving factors for longevity were indeed related to solidarity, group 767 commitment, and cooperation.
-They report that some commune members explicitly recognized 768 that costly requirements increased the belief-commitment and solidarity of members.
+In their study of utopian communities, Sosis and Bressler (2003) assembled data on longevity, group size and costly requirements (e.g., rituals, taboos, etc.) for 83 religious and secular utopia movements in the 19th century.
+Costly requirements included restrictions on food, sex, material possessions, marriage and parenting rights, among other things.
+As predicted, the number of costly requirements strongly predicts the longevity of religious communes, though this effect does not emerge for secular communes.
+The authors also explored some contextual data suggesting that the driving factors for longevity were indeed related to solidarity, group commitment, and cooperation.
+They report that some commune members explicitly recognized that costly requirements increased the belief commitment and solidarity of members.

 These findings, in addition to illustrating the relationship between costly displays and group success (as measured by group survival), provide a stark example of CGS in action.
 These communes varied in their number of costly requirements and the data show that those with the most costly requirements survived longer.
 Over time, the differential survival of some groups ratcheted up the mean number of costly requirements per commune by selecting out those groups unable to sustain solidarity and cooperation.
-It's difficult to interpret this as anything but a prime example of CGS influencing cultural evolution.
+It is difficult to interpret this as anything but a prime example of CGS influencing cultural evolution.

-The authors, however, use these data to support a ritual signaling hypothesis, arguing that signaling predicts that those individuals who are committed to the group's ideals will be able to perform the costly requirements more cheaply than non-believers (the less committed), and thereby sustain more cooperation by suppressing free-riders.
+The authors, however, use these data to support a ritual signaling hypothesis, arguing that signaling predicts that those individuals who are committed to the group's ideals will be able to perform the costly requirements more cheaply than nonbelievers (the less committed) and thereby sustain more cooperation by suppressing free riders.
 There are several problems with this interpretation.

-These findings are derived from a pattern created by a historical process in which groups with more costly requirements survived longer than groups with fewer requirements.
-It's not clear how their signaling hypothesis actually predicts such group

-784 dynamics, or historical processes.
-The signaling models cited by these authors are not- 785 at this point-imbedded in a cultural evolutionary framework capable of yielding 786 historical (non-genetic) dynamics occurring over decades.

-787 2) This signaling approach does not predict that costly requirements will ratchet up 788 commitment to beliefs or ideologies.
-The authors, however, report that commune 789 members believed costly requirements did increase group commitment.
+- (1) These findings are derived from a pattern created by a historical process in which groups with more costly requirements survived longer than groups with fewer requirements.
+It is not clear how their signaling hypothesis actually predicts such group dynamics or historical processes.
+The signaling models cited by these authors are not at this point imbedded in a cultural evolutionary framework capable of yielding historical (nongenetic) dynamics occurring over decades. - (2) This signaling approach does not predict that costly requirements will ratchet up commitment to beliefs or ideologies.
+The authors, however, report that commune members believed costly requirements did increase group commitment. - (3) In contrast to most signaling applications, it is not clear why (in a fitness sense) it is more costly for nonbelievers to perform the costly requirements than for believers (more committed people).
+Holding a